oflynned/android-version-bump/README.md

 #### Dependencies

-It's recommended to use `actions/checkout@v2` when checking out the repo.
+It's recommended to use `actions/checkout@v2` or greater when checking out the repo.

 #### .github/workflows/master.yml